OldMaxLabel/fox-the-game/README.md

-# fox-the-game
-Small console game about Fox adventure
+A simple console game with the ability to save progress.
+Technologies used: Java (Threads, IO, Serialization).